leoherzog/WundergroundStationForwarder/README.md

   - Set `updateWunderground` to `true` on Line 38
   - Set your `wundergroundAPIKey` on Line 39
-  - Set your `wundergroundStationId` on line 40
+  - Set your `wundergroundStationID` on line 40
   </details>
   <details>
     <summary>Windy.com</summary>